slerman12/UnifiedML/QUICK_APP_TUTORIAL2.md

 This recipe exactly trains CIFAR-10 to 94% accuracy in 5 minutes on 1 GPU.

+* You can find the ResNet18 architecture example [here]().

 ### Hyperparams

-All hyperparams can be passed in via command-line, code, or recipe.
+Hyperparams can be passed in via command-line, code, or recipe.

 **Here's how to write the same program in 3 different ways:**